advancedresearch/the_century_of_satire/wells-and-getting-water.md

 In the process, B has to submit to C's authority and judgement, because the alternative is to die of thirst.

-When C lack information, he has to go to the women by the well, which might disturb their work.
+When C lacks information, he has to go to the women by the well, which might disturb their work.
 So, the women appoints an advisor for C.
 Officially, C is the nonofficial authority besides the king, but unofficially, the official authority is the advisor for C.